 1421 – St. Elizabeth’s Flood – A seawall at the Zuiderzee dike in the Netherlands breaks, flooding 72 villages and killing about 10,000 people.

 1626 – St. Peter’s Basilica was consecrated.
-Replaced the earlier Basilica, which was consecrated on this same date in 326 AD.
+Replaced the earlier Basilica, consecrated on this same date in 326 AD.

 1727 (Earthquake) Tabriz, Iran – an estimated 77,000 people were killed.

-1805 – Thirty women met at Mrs Silas Lee’s home in Wiscasset, Maine, and organized the Female Charitable Society of Wiscasset, the first woman’s club in America.
-They actually published a 32 page book upon their centennial.
+1805 – Thirty women met at Mrs. Silas Lee’s home in Wiscasset, Maine, and organized the Female Charitable Society of Wiscasset, the first woman’s club in America.
+They published a 32-page book upon their centennial.

 1865 – Mark Twain’s short story The Celebrated Jumping Frog of Calaveras County was published in the New York Saturday Press.